sonatype-nexus-community/oysteR/docs/RELEASING.md

 Releasing
 =========

+The following steps were required to release using R Studio.

+1. From the R Studio `Build` menu, select `Install and Restart`.

+2. From the R Studio `Build` menu, select `

 The following steps were required to releash to CRAN using a Mac.
 (Currently using branch: `CRANTryTwo`)

 1. Install R.